mootools/mootools-core/Docs/Browser/Browser.md

 ### Example:

-	alert(Browser.name); // Alerts "ie" in Internet Explorer, "firefox" in Mozilla Firefox, "chrome" in Google Chrome, "safari" or "opera".

 	if (Browser.ie){
 		// This code will only run in IE
 	}

-	if (Browser.firefox2){
+	if (Browser.firefox24){
-		// This code will only run in Firefox 2
+		// This code will only run in Firefox 24
 	}

 	if (Browser.ie6 || Browser.ie7){